Musicovery/learngit/readme.txt

 GIt has a mutable distributed under GPL.
 Git tracks changes.
 My stupid boss still prefer SVN.
-Create a new branch is quick!
+Create a new branch is quick & simple!